 It’s important to get off to a good start on a project by putting things down on paper.
 Having a clear agreement at the outset builds a productive relationship.

 - An invoice will be issued for each project.
-Terms: payment due in 10 days.
-Immediate payment is always appreciated.
+Terms: payment due in full upon delivery of the project.

-- 12% HST will be added to your invoice.
+- 5% GST will be added to your invoice.

 Copyright & Clearances

 - Ownership of materials isn’t always as obvious as you’d imagine.
 When a video is produced, the client is paying for the finished, completed project.
 If the raw footage is needed, that can be arranged, but by default it is the property of the producer.

 - Music: You must have permission, a license, or own the rights to use any music in your production.
 Any music that I provide will have proper clearance.